sapegin/washingcode-book/manuscript/book.md

 }
 ```

+The problem here is that the `.sort()` array method mutates the array we’re passing into our function, likely not what we expect when we call a function named `printSortedArray`.

+Some of the problems of mutation:

-The problem here is that the `.sort()` array method mutates the array we’re passing into our function, which may lead to unexpected and hard to debug issues, where data become incorrect and you have no idea where it happens.
+- Mutation may lead to unexpected and hard-to-debug issues, where data become incorrect somewhere, and you have no idea where it happens.

-Another issue of mutation is that it makes code harder to understand: at any time an array or an object may have a different value, so we need to be very careful when reading the code.
+- Mutation makes code harder to understand: at any time, an array or an object may have a different value, so we need to be very careful when reading the code.

-TODO: other issues?
+- Mutation of function arguments makes the behavior of a function surprising.

-_Immutability_ or _immutable data structures_, meaning to change a value we have to create a new array or an object, would solve this problem.
-Unfortunately JavaScript doesn’t support immutability natively and all solutions are more crutches that actual solutions.
+_Immutability_ or _immutable data structures_, meaning that to change a value, we have to create a new array or an object, would solve this problem.
+Unfortunately, JavaScript doesn’t support immutability natively, and all solutions are more crutches than actual solutions.
 But even just _avoiding_ mutations in our code makes it easier to understand.

-Also don’t forget that `const` in JavaScript only prevents reassignments, but not mutations.
+Also, don’t forget that `const` in JavaScript only prevents reassignments, but not mutations.
 We’ve discussed reassignments in the previous chapter, _Avoid reassigning variables_.

-### Avoid mutating operations (?)
+### Avoid mutating operations

 One of the most common use cases for mutation is updating an object: